kBeQ/SMX-Mod-Manager/README.md

 1. Launch SMX Mod Manager.
 2. Launch the Google Play Games Developer Emulator.
 The status should turn yellow.
 3. Launch SMX.
 You can use the **"Launch Game"** button in the tool!
-4. Wait for the status indicator to turn green and say "Connected".
+4. Wait for the status indicator to turn green and say "Game Running".
 5. Select the mod(s) you want to install.
 You can **Ctrl+Click** to select multiple.
 6. Click the **"Install/Update Selected"** button.
 The log at the bottom will show the progress.